First reviewed August 2014

 The Xperia M2 is a much more stylish handset than its 2013 predecessor, the Xperia M. It’s a moody, slick-looking model with flat front and back panels, and has more in common in the style stakes with Sony’s 2014 flagship handsets like the Xperia Z2 or Z3.

-Sony rounds-off the edges to make the phone more comfortable to hold, though, and if anything the phone’s size is actually more comfortable than the larger Xperia Z2.
-It’s 71mm wide and 8.6mm thick, giving it a slightly smaller footprint, but a slightly chunkier frame, than its brother.
+Sony has rounded-off the edges of the phone to make it more comfortable to hold, and if anything the Xperia M2 sits better in the hand than the bigger Xperia Z2.
+At 71mm wide and 8.6mm thick it also has a smaller footprint than the Z2, but a slightly thicker frame.

 SEE ALSO: Best Android Phones 2014

-The look is good, but the build isn’t quite as impressive.
-It's good, just not top-end.
-Where the high-end Xperia Z2 is made of glass and metal, the Sony Xperia M2 is mostly plastic.
+Though the design is good, the build isn’t quite as exciting.
+It’s good, just not top-end.
+Sony has done away with the glass and metal it used in the Xperia Z2 and opted instead for mostly plastic.

 Its sides are black plastic and the rear is topped with a thin layer of transparent plastic designed to look like glass.
 You don’t get the cool glassy feel of the real deal, but our issue with it is much more practical than aesthetic.

 The Xperia M2’s back scratches quite easily, and they are pretty apparent thanks to the high-gloss finish.
 Sony’s Xperia Z2’s back uses Gorilla Glass 3 to avoid this exact issue.

 SEE ALSO: Best Cheap Mobile Phones 2014